 The monthly service charge is indicated as a percentage in the top row.
-The lines below show the actual amount that will be charged for a three-month loan at the selected rate.
+The lines below show the actual amount that will be charged for a three-month loan at the selected monthly service charge.

-Note: In almost all cases, the loan term is three months and therefore Figure 14 will be the most popular.
+Note: In almost all cases, the loan term is three months and therefore Figure 14 will be the most used.
 For the sake of simplicity, programmes may decide to adopt the three-month period only.
-If loans are granted for less than three months, Figures 15 and 16 should be used.
-The recording of data should be strictly supervised by the FO.
+If loans are granted for less than three months, Figures 15 and 16 should be